Dr Nick Cheesman

 - Studies Of Asian Society 169903

 Rule of law; sovereignty; authority; power; political order; ideology; human rights; postcolonialism in South and Southeast Asia; Myanmar (Burma); Thailand

-My current research agenda is concentrated on the politics of torture in Asia.
-I am lead convenor of the Myanmar (Burma) Update Conference, and host of the Southeast Asian Studies channel on the New Books Network.
-I also convene the Research Design and Writing (ASIA8075) course for higher degree research students in the Bell School, and teach undergraduate courses on comparative politics (ASIA2065) and internal security in the Asia-Pacific (STST2002) and from 2016, human rights in Asia (ASIA2081, with Tyrell Haberkorn).
-I welcome inquiries from students thinking about taking either of those courses, as well as from current or potential research students regarding that course or other topics.
+I convene the Myanmar (Burma) Update Conference at the ANU, and host the Southeast Asian Studies channel on the New Books Network.
+I also convene the Research Design and Writing (ASIA9075) course for research students in the Bell School, and teach undergraduate courses on internal security in the Asia-Pacific (STST2002) and from 2016, human rights in Asia (ASIA2081, with Tyrell Haberkorn).
+I welcome inquiries from students thinking about taking any of those courses, as well as from current or potential research students regarding that course or other topics.